RoyaleAPI/cr-api-docs/docs/authentication.md

 Additionally, we support **Bearer Token** authorization.
 Bearer tokens use a field named `Authorization` with value `Bearer <token>` in the header.

-!> Query string `auth=<token>` authentication no longer works.
-Please use custom headers instead.

 ## Key Management

 1. Once issued, your key will be active.
 2. Your developer key will remain active as long as you remain a user on our Discord server.
 Your key will be automatically disabled once you have left the server.
 3. We reserve the right to permanently blacklist keys / developers who have been shown to abuse the API with requests.

 ### Generating new keys

 You can obtain and manage your developer key on [our discord server](https://discord.me/RoyaleAPI).

+1. Ensure you have the `Allow Direct Messages from server members` option in `Privacy Settings` checked.
-1. Go to the #developer-key channel.
+2. Go to the #developer-key channel.
-2. Type `!crapikey get`
+3. Type `!crapikey get`
-3. The bot will send you a DM (direct message) with your key.
+4. The bot will send you a DM (direct message) with your key.

 ### Forgotten keys

-To get a reminder of your developer key, visit the Discord channel above and type `!crapikey get` again and the bot will remind you a DM again.
+To get a reminder of your developer key, visit the Discord channel above and type `!crapikey get` again and the bot will remind you with a DM again.

 ### Removing keys